How do you write a good conclusion?

 How do you start a university conclusion?

-to an academic paper always: Summarises the main points given in the essay.
+The conclusion to an academic paper always: Summarises the main points given in the essay.
 Draws together the ideas to explain how they connect and relate.
 Shows how you have answered the question.

 The conclusion may also: